 Well-mannered, well-groomed, small to mid-sized animals are welcome at the houses.
-In fact, we encourage you to bring pets to visit- especially a pet that previously lived with your loved one.
-Before visiting with your pet, there are certain state requirements that must be met.
+In fact, we encourage you to bring pets to visit- especially a pet lived previously that with vour loved one.
+Before visiting with your pet, please check with the House Manager to ensure that there are no residents with serious allergies to pets.
+There are also certain state requirements that must be met.
 First, we must have a certificate on file from your veterinarian that the pet is free from disease and has had all appropriate inoculations.
-Second, please check with the House Manager to ensure the there are no residents with serious allergies to pets.
-When you visit with your pet, you will also need to sign a Pet Visit Log prescribed under state regulations.
+Second, we will send you a copy of the Pet Policy that will need to be read and signed before visiting.
+When you visit, you will also need to sign a Pet Visit Log prescribed under state regulations.